-(e) Produce a conclusion of law based on the determination of whether the overall mean that the evidence has sufficient relevance to legally justify a particular conclusion.
-See Rule 12D-9.025(2)(b), F.A.C.
+(e) Produce a conclusion of law based on the determination of whether the overall weight of the evidence has reached the standard of proof."

 For administrative reviews of just valuations, "relevant evidence" is evidence that is reasonably related, directly or indirectly, to the statutory criteria that apply to the just valuation of the petitioned property.
 See Rule 12D-9.025(2)(b), F.A.C.